 About the Tour

 It takes both skill and a bit of good fortune to win a tournament.
-The UKBGF Tour 2020 is designed to identify the most consistent performers, as well as taking top-flight backgammon right around the UK.
+The UKBGF Tour 2022 is designed to identify the most consistent performers, as well as taking top-flight backgammon right around the UK.
 The tournaments are a mixture of one-day and two-day, single-elimination, double-elimination and Swiss tournaments, supported by some of our leading clubs.
 Each tournament awards Tour Points to UKBGF members who take part – your mission, should you choose to accept it, is to collect as many as you can.
 The scoring is explained in more detail here.
 Our highest scorer over the course of the year will be crowned Tour Champion – and there will be trophies for the top three.
-Plus, there are places up for grabs in the Tour Winners’ Invitational tournament to be held in January 2023.
+Plus, there are potential places up for grabs in the Tour Winners’ Invitational (TWI) tournament, planned to be held in January 2023.
 However, please note that currently the TWI is subject to confirmation.

-For intermediate level players – that is, people rated 1600 or below on average over the last quarter of 2019 – there’s the UKBGF Intermediate Tour 2020.
+For intermediate level players – that is, people rated 1600 or below on average over the last quarter of 2021 – there’s the UKBGF Intermediate Tour 2022.
 Accumulate points at at one or more of the five events for intermediates, as well as at the single-division events in the same way.
 Scoring works in the same way as for the main tour – details here.
-In 2020 there are two new one-day events exclusively for intermediates!

 To check whether you can play in the Intermediates, see the list on the Intermediate Eligibility page (pending an update at year end).
 The ratings of all the players listed exceeded the relevant threshold and they are therefore NOT eligible.
 If your name is not listed on this page, you may play in an Intermediate event.
 Rare exceptions might arise, for example strong overseas players without a UK rating would not be expected to enter Intermediate events.

 Tournament Directors: Steve Lee, Tim Cross